 - Instructional Support strategies for effective teaching methods that foster universal design including supplemental instruction of content material may be provided.

-- Early Warning: which, with the permission of the student, may be sent out after mid-term grades are posted for students who are in jeopardy of failing classes.
-These reports allow faculty to provide specific feedback and suggestions that our professional tutors will use when they work one-on-one with students academically at-risk.
+- Early Warning: via *Starfish retention solutions.
+These warnings allow faculty to provide early alerts and specific suggestions that our professional tutors and advisors will use when they work one-on-one with students academically at-risk.

 - ADA Generation News and Views—Faculty Edition and professional development opportunities discussing issues in disability services for higher education and best practices for instruction and assessment.